Helping victims get justice and blazing the trail for your recovery.

 Elder and disabled care facilities should feel like a home where patients are cared for — not like a warehouse where product is stored.
 A law firm should be a place where your voice is heard and your pain is met with compassion — not an assembly line that puts quantity over quality.

 At Nursing Home Justice, you have our full attention.
+We are located in Denver, and serve the state of Colorado.
 We have extensive experience in helping injured victims get justice and won’t back down from corporate goliaths.
 We also offer valuable insight into the world of nursing home abuse to keep you informed on your recovery journey.